PubInv/PubInv/index.md

 We welcome your participation.
 You are welcome to email me <read.robert@gmail.com>.
 However, as a public project, it is even better for you to comment publicly.
+You may wish to join our google group: <pubinv@googlegroups.com>.
 You can do this by opening an ("issue")[https://github.com/PubInv/PubInv/issues] here at GitHub.
 If you want to add to or improve one of the existing documents, you can do this with a "pull request".

 You may wish to subscribe to our <a href="https://www.youtube.com/watch?v=1T8XSMhwKUE">YouTube Channel</a>.
 Since we are bound neither by the need to keep something secret due to patent restrictions imposed by Universities, nor by the formality of Academic publishing, nor by the need to maintain trade secrets, we publish informally a lot at YouTube.